-How the investments are managed
+How our investments are managed

-Remgro’s other investments comprise both listed and unlisted companies that are not controlled by Remgro and which are mostly associated companies and joint ventures due to the significant influence or joint control exercised by Remgro through its board representation in those investee companies.
+Remgro has a few operating subsidiaries of which the material companies are RCL Foods Limited (listed), Siqalo Foods Proprietary Limited (unlisted), Wispeco Holdings Proprietary Limited (unlisted) and Capevin Holdings Proprietary Limited (unlisted).
+Remgro’s other investments comprise both listed and unlisted companies that are not controlled by Remgro and which are mostly associates and joint ventures due to the significant influence or joint control exercised by Remgro through board representation in those investee companies.

 Remgro’s issued share capital consists of two classes of shares, as follows:

 Remgro invests in reputable businesses that are aligned with its values and purpose, with sound management teams that have the potential to deliver superior earnings, sustainable cash flow generation and dividend growth over the long term.
 Remgro forges strategic alliances on a partnership basis and adds value through its extensive network of human capital.

 As a values-led business, Remgro acknowledges its critical role of responsible stewardship to manage its assets and pursue new investments in line with its ESG Investment Policy and ESG Investment Framework.
 Our responsible investment principles drive our investment decision-making to deliver sustainable financial returns whilst fostering a positive, measurable ESG impact.